karanheera/KaranHeera/README.md

 ## About Me
 I’m a **Data Annotation and AI Training Specialist** focused on preparing **high-quality datasets for Computer Vision, NLP, and Audio AI models**.
-With a results-driven approach and a passion for data accuracy, I work on **manual and AI-assisted annotation**, **human-in-the-loop QA**, and **dataset validation** — helping AI systems learn with precision and scale.
+With a results-driven approach and a passion for data accuracy, I work on **manual and AI-assisted annotation**, **human-in-the-loop QA**, and **dataset validation**, helping AI systems learn with precision and scale.

 ---